 Hand Bell Choir

 Come and enjoy being a part of our seasonal rehearsals as we prepare for our very special Liturgies of Christmas Eve Midnight Mass and Easter!
-Rehearse Thursday evenings from 6:30 p.m.-7:30 p.m.
+Our seasonal rehearsals are held on Wednesday evenings from 5:30 p.m. – 6:30 p.m.
 Ability to read music is NOT required!

 Musicians are an added treat for us!
 You may choose to join a choir and play each week, or you may want to enhance our seasonal Masses for Christmas and Easter.
 Either way, we would love to have you as a part of our Music Ministry!